-For organizations that want to get serious about introducing YaSM and best-practice service management or ITSM processes we offer a complete and detailed process model with ready-to-use process diagrams and document templates, called the "YaSM® Process Map".
+For organizations that want to introduce YaSM and best-practice service management or ITSM processes we offer a complete and detailed process model with ready-to-use process diagrams and document templates, called the "YaSM® Process Map".
+For each YaSM service management process, the YaSM Process Map describes in the form of a diagram the activities to be performed, the required inputs and the resulting outputs.
+Document templates in Word® format specify the typical contents of the various documents, policies and records produced in the YaSM processes.

 Hello, I am Stefan Kempter, and today I am going to present the YaSM® Process Map: a set of process diagrams and document templates for organizations that want to get serious about introducing YaSM.